Skip to main content

 1. limitless.exchange → Connect wallet

-3. Copy into .env as LIMITLESS_API_KEY
+3. Copy the tokenId + secret into .env as LMTS_TOKEN_ID + LMTS_TOKEN_SECRET

 Run a strategy